 Horse Camp may accommodate any vehicle or combination of vehicles, including trailers, RVs, and RVs pulling other vehicles.

-Pets must be kept on a leash or in a cage at all times.
+Pets must be kept on a leash or in a crate at all times.
 Pets may not be left unattended.
 Dispose of pet waste in trash cans.

 You may stay a total of 14 days from May 15 through September 15 or a total of 30 days for the entire calendar year.